vittal288/reactjs-learnings/INFO.md

 + this is to create the reference of the element
 + this will help to invoke child component from parent component

+## Context API
++ Conext API is used when you have long chain of props passing from component to component component
++ If you want to pass props from one component to another component by-passing props from some middle chained components
++ Directly passing data from A component to D component by skipping B and C component

 --------------------------------------------------------------------------------------
 ## REACTJS BEST PRACTICES